moubi/blog/content/blog/render-props-vs-hooks/index.md

   <img alt="Form with render props" src="render-props.png">
 </div>

-I started a [twitter discussion](https://twitter.com/moubi/status/1271429303574556672) with the same question recently, trying to understand if people have strong opinion about hooks and render props.
+I started a [twitter discussion](https://twitter.com/moubi/status/1271429303574556672) with the same question a while back, trying to understand if people have strong opinions about hooks and render props.
 Opposing the two is not a fantasy, but comes from a practical concern.

 **When it comes to state management _render prop component_**:
  - is often **more flexible and less error-prone** than pure hooks solution.